django-cms/djangocms-admin-style/README.rst

 Integration tests
 =================

-In order to run integration tests you’ll have to install the testing infrastructure for djangocms admin style.
+In order to run integration tests you need to have Docker installed.
-All commands should be run from the root of the repository.

-There are Django version 1.8 and 1.9 provided.

-To install 1.8 infrastructure please run ``make install18`` and for 1.9 ``make install19``

-After this is done you could run tests with following command ``gulp tests`` Or if you want to run a separate test run ``gulp tests:integration --tests=loginAdmin`` And if you have to clean the database up run ``--clean`` with your test

-If you do not have virtualenv yet, create and activate it first:

-For Django 1.8 setup  ``. env-18/bin/activate`` and for Django 1.9 setup ``. env-19/bin/activate``
+They can be run using `make test18` and `make test19` commands for Django 1.8 and Django 1.9.
+The integration tests are written using Casperjs, phantomcss and djangocms-casper-helpers.